F4biian/HalluRAG/README.md

             }
         }
     ],
     "llm_response": "The statue of Queen Elizabeth II in Oakham was funded through a combination of public and private sources.
-I don't have access to specific information on the funding details, so I cannot provide a definitive answer.'
+I don't have access to specific information on the funding details, so I cannot provide a definitive answer."
 }
 ```